containous/traefik-extra-service-fabric/integration/Readme.md

 This will show log output from the provider and script output from starting and resetting the scripts.

+## Deploying full Traefik Binary for manual testing

+This option can be used to test the full end-2-end with the traefik binary running in the cluster.

+1. Run the normal tests, this will create a cluster with test applications.
+2. Copy the build traefik binary to `./traefik/TraefikPkg/Code`.
+For an example script see `./scripts/download_traefik.sh`
+3. From the root dir run `docker run --name sfappinstaller -d --network=host -v ${PWD}/../:/src $DOCKERLOCATION/sfctl -f ./scripts/upload_traefik.sh`
+4. Check the output by hitting `localhost:8080`

 ## All Flags

 - `sfintegration.verbose`: Shows full output from scripts and additional logging in `stdout`